-Syntax: io-fs-media -dipod,acp=12c:options Runs on: ARM, PowerPC, SH H, x86 Options: Options for iofs-i2c-ipod.so are separated by colons (:).
+Syntax: io-fs-media -d ipod,acp=12c:options Runs on: ARM, PowerPC, Sl H, x86 Options: Options for iofs- i2c-ipod.so are separated by colons (:).
 These options are: addr=address The address, in hexadecimal, to the memory location to connect to on the authentication chip.
 This address is usually from $0x10$ to $0x17$, inclusive.
 The default is $0x10$. path=chippath The path to the authentication chip.
-If this option is not specified, iofs-i2c-ipod.so uses the default: path=/dev/i2c0. speed=connectionspeed The i2c connection speed to the authentication chip.
+If this option is not specified, iofs-i2c-ipod.so uses the default: path=/dev/i2c0. speed=connection speed The i2c connection speed to the authentication chip.
 If this option is not specified, iofs-i2c-ipod.so does not change the configured speed. use Print out a usage message to stdout and exit.

-Description: The utility iofs-i . chip.
-2c-ipod.so provides the interface to the Apple authentication If instructed to do so, iofs-ipod can load another authentication interface.
-However only iofs-i2c-ipod.so is currently supplied.
-See also: io-fs-media,iofs-ipod.so,iofs-pfs.so,iofs-ser-ipod.so, iofs-usb-ipod.so,mme iofs-ipod.so iPod driver for io-fs io-fs-media -dipod, options
+The utility iofs-i2c-ipod.so provides the interface to the Apple authentication chip.

+If instructed to do so, iofs-ipod can load another authentication interface.
+However, only iofs-i2c-ipod.so is currently supplied.

+io-fs-media, iofs-ipod.so, iofs-pfs.so, iofs-ser-ipod.so, iofs-usb-ipod.so,mme iofs-ipod.so iPod driver for io-fs